 • Also, know how to turn on the rear-window defrost.

-• Clean ALL the snow off the vehicle before heading down to the test centre.
+• Clean ALL the snow off the entire vehicle before heading down to the test centre.

-• Check that the windshield washer fluid is topped up with winter washer fluid to keep the windshield clear.
+• Check that the windshield washer fluid is topped up with winter fluid to keep the glass clear.

-• Take note of who clean your windshield is when you spray it.
+• Take note of how to clean your windshield with spray.

 • Do the windshield wipers need to be replaced?